 The College has established an endowment spending policy designed to stabilize annual spending levels and preserve the real value of the endowment over time.
-Net assets released from donor restrictions for operations as part of the College's spending policy totaled \$19,405 and \$17,466 at June 30, 2023 and 2022, respectively.
+Net assets released from donor restrictions for operations as part of the College's spending policy totaled \$19,532 and \$19,405 for the years ended June 30, 2024 and 2023, respectively.